ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 	- Added a base level except catch to the loaders that launches a critical error to user, so they at least know what's going on if it happens.

-0.4.4-Beta:
-    - Updated to latest release of TmacToolsLibrary.
-This fixes a couple of small bugs but doesn't have a big impact.
-    - Updated the look and feel and fixed some issues with the layouts.
-    - Fixed bug in database versioning that meant an older version of the database didn't realised it needed to update.
-      THIS MEANS THAT LOG DATABASES WILL NEED UPDATING.
-    - Fixed bug in multiple model loader file list.
-When dragging more than one file it was deleting items in the row.
-Multiple selection is now disabled.
-To remove multiple entries a checkbox can be selected.
-    - Added release notes dialog on startup after new version installed.
-      Launches a dialog to show version updates to user.
-    - Added feature to automatically check for new version on startup.
-    - Added current model load tab to settings.
-It will now remember if you were using the single or multiple model load tab last time.
-    - Fixed a few more things in the way error handling is dealt with.
-      This still needs some work though.
-Sorry :(

 v0.4.4-Beta:
     - Updated to latest release of TmacToolsLibrary.
 This fixes a couple of small bugs but doesn't have a big impact.